ammarasmro/mslearn-dp100/lab-instructions/02-automated-ml.md

 To use automated machine learning, you require compute on which to run the model training experiment.

 1. Sign into [Azure Machine Learning studio](https://ml.azure.com?azure-portal=true) with the Microsoft credentials associated with your Azure subscription, and select your Azure Machine Learning workspace.
-2. In Azure Machine Learning studio, view the **Compute** page; and on the **Compute Instances** tab, start your compute instance if it is not already running.
+2. In Azure Machine Learning studio, view the **Compute** page; and on the **Compute instances** tab, start your compute instance if it is not already running.
 You will use this compute instance to test your trained model.
-3. While the compute instance is starting, switch to the **Compute Clusters** tab, and add a new compute cluster with the following settings.
+3. While the compute instance is starting, switch to the **Compute clusters** tab, and add a new compute cluster with the following settings.
 You'll run the automated machine learning experiment on this cluster to take advantage of the ability to distribute the training runs across multiple compute nodes:
+    - **Region**: *The same region as your workspace*
     - **Virtual Machine priority**: Dedicated
     - **Virtual Machine type**: CPU
     - **Virtual Machine size**: Standard_DS11_v2